deekayen/eagleboards/_prepare/20-eagle-bor-expectations.md

 1. The Board determines that the Eagle project was successfully carried out.
     * Did the candidate demonstrate leadership?
-    * Did they indeed direct the project himself, rather than do all the work themselves or allow someone else to direct the project?
+    * Did they indeed direct the project themselves, rather than do all the work themselves or allow someone else to direct the project?
     * Was the project of value to the institution, school or community group?
     * Who from the benefiting group may be contacted to verify the value of the project?
     * Did the project follow  the plan, or were modifications necessary to complete it - what did the candidate learn from making the modifications?
 2. The Board should be assured of the candidate's participation in and understanding of the Scouting program.
 3. A thorough discussion of their successes and experiences in Scouting must take place.

-As the documents are making the rounds, the Chairman should add any relevant data of which he is aware.
-It is best if the Chair man has personally viewed the completed project - if that is not possible, a phone call to the benefiting group's representative to discuss the merit s of the project  will do.
+As the documents are making the rounds, the Chairperson should add any relevant data of which they are aware.
+It is best if the Chairperson has personally viewed the completed project - if that is not possible, a phone call to the benefiting group's representative to discuss the merit s of the project will do.

 The following guidelines must be kept in mind during the questioning of the project: